 “Remember the Alamo!”

-The odds for the republic’s survival were, at first, not good.
+At first, the odds of the republic’s survival were not good.
 Santa Anna gathered an army of 4,000 men and staged a midwinter march into Texas that threw the Texans into a panic.
-The small Anglo-Texano garrison in San Antonio barricaded itself into a crumbling Catholic mission known as the Alamo and held up Santa Anna’s advance for 13 days, until a predawn Mexican attack overwhelmed the Alamo’s 183 defenders.
+The small Anglo-Texano garrison in San Antonio barricaded itself into a crumbling Catholic mission known as the Alamo and held up Santa Anna’s advance for 13 days until a predawn Mexican attack overwhelmed the Alamo’s 183 defenders.